course-files/ServingMLModels/lab_submission_instructions.md

 **Baseline (Required):**

-- Update [api.py](api.py) to include end-points to serve at least three of the models trained in the previous lab
+- Update [api.py](api.py) to include end-points to serve at least three of the models trained in the previous labs since Business Intelligence I.

 **Intermediate (Recommended):**